Nikon P950 vs Z6

 The Nikon P950 and the Nikon Z6 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The P950 writes its imaging data to SDXC cards, while the Z6 uses XQD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Coolpix P950 and Nikon Z6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the P950 and the Z6 are recent models that are part of the current product line-up.
-The P950 replaced the earlier Nikon P900, while the Z6 does not have a direct predecessor.
+The P950 is a recent model that features in the current product line-up of Nikon.
+In contrast, the Z6 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the Z6 was succeeded by the Nikon Z6 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So how do things add up?
 Is there a clear favorite between the Nikon P950 and the Nikon Z6?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon Coolpix P950: